 Borrowings, also known as leverage, magnify the potential for loss on invested equity capital.
-If we continue to use leverage to partially finance our investments, through borrowings from banks and others, you will experience increased risks of investing in our common stock.
+If we continue to use leverage to partially finance our investments, which we have increasingly done over the years, you will experience increased risks of investing in our common stock.
 We, through our SBIC subsidiary, issue debt securities guaranteed by the SBA and sold in the capital markets.
 As a result of its guarantee of the debt securities, the SBA has fixed dollar claims on the assets of our SBIC subsidiary that are superior to the claims of our common stockholders.
-We may also borrow under our credit facilities.
+We also borrow under our credit facilities and have issued unsecured convertible senior notes.
 If the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged.
 Similarly, any decrease in our income would cause net income to decline more sharply than it would have had we not borrowed.
 Such a decline could negatively affect our ability to make common stock distribution payments.
-Leverage is generally considered a speculative investment technique.
+Leverage is generally considered a speculative investment technique and we only intend to use leverage if expected returns will exceed the cost of borrowing.

 As of December 31, 2010, we, through our SBIC subsidiary, had \$123.3 million of outstanding indebtedness guaranteed by the SBA and \$89.0 million of outstanding indebtedness under our credit facilities.
+Our aggregate outstanding indebtedness at September 30, 2011 represents an increase of \$390 million, or 534%, as compared to September 30, 2010.
 The debentures and our credit facilities require periodic payments of interest.
 The weighted average interest rate charged on our borrowings as of December 31, 2010 was 3.42% (exclusive of deferred financing costs).
 We will need to generate sufficient cash flow to make these required interest payments.
 If we are unable to meet the financial obligations under the debentures, the SBA, as a creditor, will have a superior claim to the assets of our SBIC subsidiary over our stockholders in the event we liquidate or the SBA exercises its remedies under such debentures as the result of a default by us.
-If we are unable to meet the financial obligations under our credit facilities, the lenders under the credit facilities will have a superior to claim to our assets over our stockholders.
+If we are unable to meet the financial obligations under the credit facilities will have a superior to claim to our assets over our stockholders.